 We recommend you get financial advice to help you make decisions about your pension savings and your retirement options.
 If you don't have a financial adviser, you can find one at unbiased.co.uk.

 Topping up your pension could boost your income in retirement.
 And the earlier you start, the more potential your fund has to grow.

-And if you opt for an automatic premium increase (API), by adding an extra 5% to your premium every year for instance, your fund could have more potential to grow.
+If your plan rules allow it, you can opt for an automatic premium increase (API), by adding an extra 5% to your premium every year, increasing your fund's potential to grow.

 Our articles, guides and videos can help you learn more about saving in a pension and retirement planning.